Discography of Loma Records - 1964

 Loma Records was set up by Warner Bros to cash in on the growing and lucrative market for 45s.
-Whilst the powerful entertainment corporation had a firm grip on the adult music market, and thus the 12" LP, it had no hold over the rapidly expanding teen sectors and their insatiable need for the 7" disc, especially those featuring the increasingly popular soul and R&B sounds that pervaded the popular music charts nationwide.
+Whilst the powerful entertainment corporation had a firm grip on the adult music market, and thus the 12" LP, it had no hold over the rapidly expanding teen sector and its insatiable need for the 7" single format, especially those featuring the increasingly popular soul and R&B sounds that were pervading the popular music charts nationwide.

 How strange then to launch a product with the core purpose of making money from this growing sector, but to not give it sufficient budget to finance a good crack at success.